 Frequently Asked Questions

-I hope that you enjoy making this green moong dal recipe as much as I have enjoyed sharing it with you.
-If you have made it, please take a moment to leave a comment and /or a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have made this mung bean curry, please take a moment to leave a comment and a rating below.
+This will make me super happy and motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram xx Padma

 - 1 saucepan